gotthardp/gen_coap/README.md

 ### Linux

 First, you need to have [rebar](https://github.com/rebar/rebar) installed.
-Please follow install the package e.g. by
+Please install the rebar package e.g. by

     $ sudo yum install erlang-rebar